 As with some of my other projects, I chose to use an Arduino Leonardo due to the built-in USB Human Interface Device (HID) capabilities.
 I bought a plastic enclosure and some cheap buttons from Ebay which aren't brilliant so my recommendation is to buy better quality buttons.
 I used a bracket taken from an old wheel to mount the box to my desk.

 Wiring a button matrix can get quite complicated especially if you need to handle multiple button presses at the same time.
 Fortunately, for this application, I only need to press one button at a time.
-Therefore I decided to use a simple multiplexing approach as described by Dan Nixon in his blog.
-This approach does not require any diodes or additional IC's.
+Therefore I decided to use a simple multiplexing approach which does not require any diodes or additional IC's.

 See how this is wired on the Fritzing circuit diagram to the right.
 You will probably need to modify the Arduino sketch to send the button presses that your application is expecting.
 In the sketch I have included a list of the codes that need to be sent to simulate various button presses.